ashleyfae/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.5.1 =
-* Font Awesome library updated to version 5.5.
+* Fix: Buttons not appearing on the page post type.